hasundue/paleon/README.md

 # 🦕 Paleon

-Logging service and module with Deno Deploy and Deno KV.
+Logging service and module with Deno KV.

+## Features

+- Time-series data storage built upon Deno KV
+- Realtime log streaming with SSE and BroadcastChannel

 ## Usage

 ### Paleon App @`paleon.deno.dev`

 You can start persisting logs with the hosted Paleon App immediately!

+> **Warning**: No access control is implemented yet.
+Do not use it for sensitive
+> data.

 #### Push logs with a custom handler for `std/log`